gepatto/hxPiScreenCapture/README.md

 Haxe / OpenFL extension for grabbing the screen on a Raspberry Pi

 # Requirements
-make sure you have libpng-dev installed:
+make sure you have libpng12-dev installed:
-> sudo apt-get install libpng-dev
+> sudo apt-get install libpng12-dev

 # Usage